jachinte/jachinte/README.md

 # Hi there 👋

-I'm Miguel, a Colombian software engineer specialized in platform engineering.
+I'm Miguel, a Colombian software engineer specialized in backend engineering.
 I'm characterized by a passion for quality and craftsmanship, coupled with a quick and independent learning style.

 [Connect with me on LinkedIn](https://www.linkedin.com/in/jachinte).